Tau (film): Production

 In May 2016, it was announced that Maika Monroe and Ed Skrein had joined the cast of the film, with Federico D'Alessandro directing the film, with David S. Goyer, Kevin Turen, Russell Ackerman, and John Schoenfelder producing the film, while Ken Kao, Dan Kao, and Luc Etienne will executive produce the film, under their Addictive Pictures, Phantom 4, and Waypoint Entertainment banners, respectively.
 In August 2016, it was announced that Rhea Films and Hercules Film Fund would produce the film.

+Reception

 Release

-In November 2017, Netflix acquired distribution rights to the film.
+In November 2017, Netflix acquired distribution rights outside China to the film.
 It was released on June 28, 2018.